01:146:472 Advanced Developmental Biology

 Exams, Assignments, and Grading Policy

 There will be a total of three exams.
 Two of these exams will be held during regularly scheduled class periods.
-The last exam will be given as a final exam.
-All students will maintain a learning journal that will be submitted for evaluation three times during the semester.
+The last exam will be given during the final exam period.
+All students will maintain a learning journal and a subject related infographic that will be submitted for evaluation.
 All students will be required to submit a written review of a current research article in the field of developmental biology.
-Graduate students (all students registered for 148:504) will be expected to write a short research review paper and make a presentation on the topic to the class.
+Graduate students (all students registered for 148:504) will be expected to write a short research review paper.
 The format and topic of the paper must be approved in advance.

-Required Text: DEVELOPMENTAL BIOLOGY, 11th Edition, by Scott Gilbert.
+Required Text: DEVELOPMENTAL BIOLOGY, 12th Edition by Scott Gilbert.
 Published by Oxford University Press, USA.

 Dr. Arnold G. Hyndman